-Dr. Maholmes oversees the Pediatric Trauma and Critical Illness Branch (PTCIB) and the Child and Family Processes and Maltreatment/Violence Research Program, within the Child Development and Behavior Branch (CDBB).
+Dr. Maholmes oversees the Pediatric Trauma and Critical Illness Branch (PTCIB).
 She explains why she changed her early plans to be a television news reporter to pursue the career that brought her to the NICHD.

 Q: What are the goals of the Pediatric Trauma and Critical Illness Branch and the Child and Family Processes and Maltreatment/Violence Research Program you head?

 Dr. Maholmes: The main goals are to make sure that children are healthy and wanted and have the opportunity to live to their potential.

 So for Child and Family Processes, we want to make sure that children are placed on an optimal developmental course, and our research is helping to illuminate what has to happen to ensure that children have safe passage from early childhood through adulthood.

 In the Pediatric Trauma and Critical Illness Branch, we research the kinds of medical treatments and interventions that children must have to make sure that they are able to survive critical illness and injury and have good quality of life.
 It could be from intentional or unintentional injuries; it could be from illness; it could be due to abuse and neglect.
 We’re also including effects of natural disasters in that research portfolio.

 Q: How long have you been at the NICHD?